fedeghe/malta/README.md

     }();

 <br/>
-Let Malta run and try editing the _myproject/myfile.js_ or the _myproject/vars.json_ or one of the involved files, and get a look at the output folder content.
+Let Malta run and try editing the _myproject/myfile.js_ or the _myproject/vars.json_ (or the overridden one) or one of the involved files, and get a look at the output folder content.
 To stop it use Ctrl + c.

 <br/>